 DFID Girls' Education Challenge Fund (GEC)

-SDDirect leads on providing gender and social inclusion expertise to DFID’s flagship Girls’ Education Challenge (GEC), the largest international fund supporting up to 1 million marginalised girls to enrol in school, stay in education and learn.
-Our partners in the fund management consortium are the lead contractor PwC, Nathan Associates and FHI 360.
+SDDirect leads on providing gender, social inclusion and safeguarding expertise to DFID’s flagship Girls’ Education Challenge (GEC), the world’s largest global fund dedicated to girls’ education.
+Launched in 2012, the GEC aims to support over one million of the world’s poorest girls to enrol in school, learn and ensure they receive the best opportunities in life.
+Our partners in the fund management consortium are the lead contractor PwC and Nathan Associates.

-Countries covered by our team include Afghanistan, Burma, the Democratic Republic of Congo, Ethiopia, Ghana, Kenya, Nepal, Nigeria, Malawi, Mozambique, Rwanda, Somalia, South Sudan, Tanzania, Uganda, Zambia and Zimbabwe.
+Countries covered by our team include Afghanistan, the Democratic Republic of Congo, Ethiopia, Ghana, Kenya, Nepal, Nigeria, Malawi, Mozambique, Pakistan, Rwanda, Sierra Leone, Somalia, Tanzania, Uganda, Zambia and Zimbabwe.

 - self-esteem and empowerment